 How I personally store my seeds

-For the last 14 years, I’ve been using old metal ammo cans to store all my seeds.
-They’re extremely durable, airtight, and watertight, and are sized just right to hold seed packets upright.
+For the last 15 years, I’ve been using metal ammo cans to store all my seeds.
+They’re extremely durable, airtight, and watertight, and are sized perfectly to hold seed packets upright.
+You can find brand-new ammo cans online or old (but usable) ones in army surplus stores, in both metal and plastic.
+(I recommend buying plastic if weight is an issue.)

 All of my seeds are stored on a small workbench in the back corner of our unheated but insulated garage (the coldest part of our property), where it usually stays between 40°F to 50°F at 10 to 15 percent humidity year-round.